Ken Bradley, gold winner, presented with his award by Jane Hasel-McCosh also pictured is Jeff Downes.

 Within the home-made section there are a number of categories: Seville Orange, Any Citrus, Marmalade with a Twist, Gardener’s Marmalade, Children’s Marmalade, Man Made Marmalade, Beaumont Kitchen Marmalade, ‘Octogenarian and upwards’ and Heritage Marmalade.
 Find a category that suits you by checking the definitions on the back of the home-made competition entry form.

-The Artisan Competition is open to all small commercial producers who make their marmalade by the ‘open pan’ method.
+The Artisan Competition is open to all small scale commercial producers who make their marmalade by the ‘open pan’ method.
 This is usually done in small batches using a traditional method.
-Artisan producers are asked to supply two jars of each type of marmalade, one for judging and one for public tasting at the Australian Marmalade Festival, which in 2017 will be held in the heart of the citrus producing Riverland, at Olivewood Homestead in Renmark.
-More details on the Festival will follow.
+Artisan producers are asked to supply two jars of each type of marmalade, one for judging and one for public tasting at the festival.
+The categories are: Seville Orange, Any Citrus, Marmalade with a Twist, Dark and Chunky and Savoury Marmalade.

 The competition is open until Friday 21 September and the winners announced at the 2018 Festival of Marmalade at Beaumont House on Sunday 7 October 11am to 5pm.

 The Festival will celebrate the winners of the Australian Marmalade Competition and all things citrus.
 Come and enjoy Spring in the beautiful grounds of Beaumont House, which will be transformed into a citrus paradise, offering citrus plants for sale, information on Riverland citrus, how to grow citrus and practical demonstrations of cooking with citrus.
 There will be citrus-themed stalls, displays, a tasting table, food-trucks, presentations on growing citrus and marmalade, plus much more……